Imagining Canada’s Future

 Recent collaborations

-SSHRC and Global Affairs Canada have partnered for the sixth edition of the International Policy Ideas Challenge (IPIC).
+SSHRC and Global Affairs Canada (GAC) have partnered for the seventh edition of the International Policy Ideas Challenge (IPIC).
 The challenge provides the authors of winning submissions with an opportunity to transform their ideas into policy briefs.

 The future of knowledge mobilization